Deluge of analyst reports on Uber expected after IPO quiet period

 Uber and smaller rival Lyft, which is also losing money, are each trading at five times analysts’ expected 2019 sales.
 That suggests investors value them similarly, even as many Uber enthusiasts argue the larger company deserves a premium because of its global dominance in ride-sharing and additional businesses, including Uber Eats.

+(This story has been refiled to add percent symbol to share decline since IPO in third paragraph).

-Reporting by Noel Randewich, additional reporting by Lance Tupper in New York; Editing by Dan Grebler
+Reporting by Noel Randewich, additional reporting by Lance Tupper in New York; editing by Dan Grebler